 On your first day, at least, make sure to leave the office after a few coworkers have left the office and not before everyone else does.

 2. Dress appropriately and to look your best

 Undeniably, your coworkers will make snap decisions about you without getting to know or understanding your core values.

 Subsequently, they will judge your book by its cover, no matter how you feel or what you say.

 Dressing appropriately, without drawing attention to yourself, gives the perception that you fit in, that you are the right person for the job, and that you care about yourself and others.

+At your job interview, you had the time to consider the company culture and to take notes on the proper attire to fit in.
 Even on casual Fridays, groom yourself, do your best to look the part, and to dress for the job you want and not for the one you have.